- Build year:2017

-International Certificate of Competence: This is issued on request by your European sailing authority and you should automatically qualify with certain national sailing qualifications.
+International Certificate of Competence (ICC): This is issued on request by your European sailing authority and you should automatically qualify with certain national sailing qualifications.

-RYA Qualifications: If you have the following qualifications you will be able to take a bareboat charter out of Croatia, these include Day Captain (sail or motor endorsement), Coastal Captain or Yachtmaster.
+RYA Qualifications: If you have the following qualifications you will be able to take a bareboat charter out of Greece, these include Day Skipper (sail or motor endorsement), Coastal Skipper or Yachtmaster.